rackerlabs/docs-cloud-monitoring/api-docs/tech-ref-info/check-types/remote-check-type-ref.rst

    * - bytes
      - The number of bytes returned from a response payload.
      - Int32
-   * - bytes
-     - The number of bytes returned from a response payload.
-     - Int32
    * - cert_end
      - The absolute timestamp in seconds for the certificate expiration.
        This is only available when performing a check on an HTTPS server.